18112001688/Bookly-app/README.md

 # Chessly

-BooklyApp is a simple application designed to showcase chess books.
+Chessly is a simple application designed to showcase chess books.
 With its minimalist design and straightforward interface, BooklyApp provides chess enthusiasts with easy access to a curated collection of chess literature.

 ## Features